In-Person & Virtual Therapy

 How long and how often are sessions?

 Individual therapy sessions typically last between 30 and 55 minutes.
-Some therapeutic formats may involve longer sessions, such as 80–90 minutes.
+Some therapeutic formats may involve longer sessions, such as 80–90 minutes.; and we even offer intensives as an option as well.

 Most clients begin with weekly sessions.
 In certain situations, more frequent sessions may be appropriate, especially during acute stress.
 As symptoms improve and skills strengthen, sessions may shift to bi-weekly or monthly, depending on your goals.